mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gist.md

 > Upload code to https://gist.github.com.
 > More information: <https://github.com/defunkt/gist>.

-- Login in gist on this computer
+- Log in in gist on this computer
 `gist --login`

 - Create a gist from any number of text files